hsallaku/ArtChain/README.md

 ### Compiling

 In NetBeans, choose the "Clean and Build Project" option in the Run tab.
 Afterwards, right click on the main.java file and compile that only.
-Make sure both Gson and JavaFX are set up and integrated into your project. oject.
-Under the "Tools" tab, click Libraries, and then within that window, choose Add Library.
-Name it JavaFX, and include all .jar files from the "lib" folder of your downloaded JavaFX version.

-Right click on the project in Netbeans, and then clock on Properties.

-Navigate to "Libraries", and in the Compile tab add the JavaFX library to the Classpath tab.
-Next, in the Run tab, add this same library to the Modulepath.

-Now, navitage to the "Run" area of the project's properties and under VM Options, type the following:
-``--add-modules javafx.controls,javafx.fxml``

-JavaFX should now be set up for your project.

-### Compiling

-In NetBeans, choose the "Clean and Build Project" option in the Run tab.
 Make sure both Gson and JavaFX are set up and integrated into your project.